River Lett

 The River Lett is a perennial stream of the Hawkesbury-Nepean catchment.
 It is located in the Central Tablelands region of New South Wales, Australia.

 Etymology

-During early European settlement, locals originally called the river "The Rivulet".
-In the early 1800s, surveyor George Evans changed the spelling of the river to "Rivulett".
-After that, surveyor Henry Butler named the river "River Lett" in his survey plan.
+In his survey of the area in 1813 surveyor George Evans recorded the presence of a small stream (or 'Rivulet') which he spelt as "Rivulett".
+In 1834, a survey plan created by Henry Butler used the spelling "River Lett", which has become the official name.